githubuniverseworkshops/github-devsecops-fundamentals/docs/prerequisites.md

     1. ## :fontawesome-brands-github-alt:{ .lg .middle } **Set up a GitHub account**

-        Login to your GitHub  You may create a new GitHub account, if you do not already have one.
+        Login to your GitHub account.

+        You may create a new GitHub account, if you do not already have one.
 (1) { .annotate }

-        1.  :bulb: Keep your **@handle** handy.
+        1.  :bulb: Clicking the button below will open the page on a new tab, for you to create a new GitHub account.
+Keep your **`@handle`** handy after you have logged in.

         [:material-cursor-default-click: Create a new GitHub account](https://github.com/signup){.md-button target="\_blank"}
         <br /><br />